-Shipment Zero means that the fulfillment operations we undertake to deliver a customer’s shipment are net zero carbon—from the fulfillment center where an item is picked off the shelf, to the materials used to package the item, and the mode of transportation that gets the package to the customer’s door.
-We are working to launch Shipment Zero deliveries in Europe and the U.S., followed by India, Japan, and all other geographies where we operate across the globe.
+Shipment Zero is our goal to deliver 50% of Amazon shipments with net-zero carbon by 2030.
+Achieving Shipment Zero means that the fulfillment operations we undertake to deliver customer shipments are net-zero carbon—from the fulfillment center where an item is picked off the shelf, to the materials used to package the item, and the mode of transportation that gets the package to the customer’s door.

 Every Shipment Zero delivery begins its journey at fulfillment and sort centers powered by 100% renewable energy.

 Orders are sent out in packaging designed to minimize waste.

 From electric vehicles to entirely new delivery methods, we are working to transition to clean transport for customer orders.